manninenaj/HALO_lidar_toolbox/README.md

 Check the paths!

 If instrument parameters are changed during deployment, first specify the date from when the changes are to be taken into account.
-Add at the very end of our site's parameter list a new field specifying that date:
+Add at the very end of your site's parameter list a new field specifying that date:

 parameters_valid_from_including = YYYYMMDD